carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/01-intro_BIDS_EEG.md

 ## **EEG-BIDS examples: face13 data and the EEG-IP-L derivative**

 #### **BIDS home page and publications**
-The Brain Imaging Data Structure (BIDS: https://bids.neuroimaging.io/) is a standard for organizing the content of various neuroimaging modalities (MRI, MEG, EEG).
-"The brain imaging data structure, a format for organizing and describing outputs of neuroimaging experiments" was published in 2016 by Gorgolewski et al., (Nature: https://www.nature.com/articles/sdata201644).
-"EEG-BIDS, an extension to the brain imaging data structure for electroencephalography" was published in 2019 by Pernet et al., (Nature: https://www.nature.com/articles/s41597-019-0104-8).
+The [Brain Imaging Data Structure](https://bids.neuroimaging.io/) (BIDS) is a standard for organizing the content of various neuroimaging modalities (MRI, MEG, EEG). ["The brain imaging data structure, a format for organizing and describing outputs of neuroimaging experiments"](https://www.nature.com/articles/sdata201644) was published in 2016 by Gorgolewski et al. ["EEG-BIDS, an extension to the brain imaging data structure for electroencephalography"](https://www.nature.com/articles/s41597-019-0104-8) was published in 2019 by Pernet et al.

 #### **BIDS starter kit repository**
-The BIDS standard starter kit can be found at github here: https://github.com/bids-standard/bids-starter-kit
+The BIDS standard starter kit can be found at github [here](https://github.com/bids-standard/bids-starter-kit).

 #### **BIDS examples repository**
 The standard is actively discussed and evolving to adopt new features.
-You can find the face13 data set among the bids-examples at github here: https://github.com/bids-standard/bids-examples
+You can find the face13 data set among the bids-examples at github [here](https://github.com/bids-standard/bids-examples).

 Navigating the example data sets provides not only a demonstration of the data organization but also the diversity that the standard enables.

 #### **eeg_face13 example**
-The eeg_face13 examples data set (https://github.com/bids-standard/bids-examples/tree/bep021_ephys_derivatives/eeg_face13) not only demonstrates the layout of the raw sample data in the standard but also contains an example of storing the output of the EEG-IP-L pipeline as a derivative state of the sample.
+The [eeg_face13 examples data set](https://github.com/bids-standard/bids-examples/tree/bep021_ephys_derivatives/eeg_face13) not only demonstrates the layout of the raw sample data in the standard but also contains an example of storing the output of the EEG-IP-L pipeline as a derivative state of the sample.

 #### **eeg_face13 example root folder**
 The root folder of the project's BIDS structure contains high level project information and a directory for each participant.